Carl Spaatz: World War II

 As the commander of Strategic Air Forces in Europe, Spaatz was under the direct command of General Dwight Eisenhower.
 In March 1944, Spaatz proposed the Oil Plan for bombing, and in June 1944 during the Operation Crossbow priority bombing of V-1 sites aimed at the UK, Spaatz advocated, and received authorization from Eisenhower for, bombing of those targets at a lower priority.
 Spaatz also identified that "...the chimera of one air operation that will end the war...does not exist", and advocated Tedder's plan "which retained the oil system in first position, but more clearly placed Germany's rail system in second priority", which encouraged Eisenhower to overrule Air Ministry fears that the "thrust against the oil industry" might be weakened.
 Spaatz's "Oil Plan" became the highest bombing priority in September 1944.
 After the war, Eisenhower said that Spaatz, along with General Omar Bradley, was one of the two American general officers who had contributed the most to the victory in Europe.

-Spaatz received promotion to the rank of general on March 11, 1945.
+Spaatz received promotion to the rank of general on 11 March 1945.
 After VE Day he was transferred to the Pacific and assumed command of the U.S. Strategic Air Forces in the Pacific as part of the Pacific Theatre of Operations, with headquarters on Guam, in July 1945.
 From this command, Spaatz directed the strategic bombing of Japan, including the atomic bombings of Hiroshima and Nagasaki.
-Spaatz was present at Reims when the Germans surrendered to the Americans on May 7, 1945; at Berlin when they surrendered to the Soviets on May 8; and aboard the battleship Missouri in Tokyo Bay when the Japanese surrendered on September 2.
+Spaatz was present at Reims when the Germans surrendered to the Americans on 7 May 1945; at Berlin when they surrendered to the Soviets on 8 May; and aboard the battleship Missouri in Tokyo Bay when the Japanese surrendered on 2 September.
 He was the only man of general rank or equivalent present at all three of these acts of surrender.
+On 10 May, Spaatz conducted an interrogation of Hermann Göring along with an American historian Bruce Campbell Hopper at the Ritter School in Augsburg, Germany.

+Civil Air Patrol

+From 1948 until 1959, he served as the first Chairman of Civil Air Patrol's National Board.
+In 1964, CAP honored him by making his name synonymous with the highest cadet achievement, C/Colonel.
+The award's first recipient being C/Col Douglas C. Roach from Michigan Wing in November of the same year.
+Since then, only 2,280 cadets have received this honor nationwide (as of February 2022).